 - A "super-user" key that grants access to everything in your account, like creating and deleting caches, setting and getting cache items, and publishing and subscribing to topics.

 - A fine-grained access control (FGAC) key that is limited to data operations only, like setting and getting cache items or publishing and subscribing to topics.

-You are not able to create "super-user" API keys via the Momento SDK.
-However, you can create fine-grain access controlled keys!
+It is not possible to create "super-user" API keys via the Momento SDK; these may only be created in the console.
+However, you can use the SDK to create API keys with specific permissions, via fine-grain access control!
 Check out our Auth API reference page for more details.

 Creating an API key

 While it is possible to create API keys via the Momento SDK, the simplest way to create them is to use the Momento console.